riceissa/issarice.com/wiki/what-is-it-like-to-attend-the-seattle-japanese-school.md

 "rhododendrons" or シャクナゲ, were considered the more "Americanized" ones, who were almost tacitly assumed to quit after elementary school …

+In many ways, a lot of the later years sort of blur together, because everything happened at Sammamish high school (so no locational distinction to aid my memory), and my friend group also stayed essentially constant.
+There are a few memories that stand out though, which I suppose I should relate.

+- 8th grade geometry
+- math in upper level high school (teacher's attempt at teaching calculus of variations, etc.)

+more thoughts:

+- a lot of useless work; i actually learned more japanese in my final two years or so of intensely reading japanese literature than from language class.
+- how friend group consisted almost entirely of half-japanese half-white males...
+- not too difficult to be the top of the class, since most ppl don't even do any hw, nor do they pay much attention in class.
+- *extremely* tedious mandatory assemblies that were *much* worse than in US schools
+- especially in high school, it become very obvious that a lot of the kids were just attending the school to socialize+have something they could write on in their college apps.